Prince Edward Island Facts

-- In addition, the magnificent island further stands out for another reason.
+- The truly magnificent island further stands out for another reason.
 In point of fact, it represents one of the oldest settlements in the country.
-The location bears the name of Prince Edward (1767-1820), the father of Queen Victoria.
+The remarkable location bears the name of Prince Edward (1767-1820), the father of Queen Victoria.

 Prince Edward Island Geology

-Further, the gorgeous Prince Edward Island formed between 250-300 million years ago, during the Permian period.
+The gorgeous Prince Edward Island formed between 250-300 million years ago, occurring during the Permian period.
 Freshwater streams deposited enormous quantities of gravel, sand, and silt into the region now popular as the Gulf of Saint Lawrence.

 Prince Edward Island Geography

-Further, the general landscape of the main island remains primarily pastoral.
+The general landscape of the impressive main island remains primarily pastoral.
 It’s also quite famous for the unique combination of thickly wooded regions, gently rolling hills, beaches of reddish-white sand, numerous coves, and the ever-present red soil.

 Also, present along the shoreline are saltwater marshes and red sandstone cliffs.
 The northern shore of Prince Edward Island holds numerous dune fields.
 In Basin Head cape, the properties of the white silica sand actually generate a singing sound when walked on.

 Prince Edward Island Location and Climate

 Prince Edward Island receives an annual rainfall of 33.7 in (855 mm), as well as a yearly snowfall average of roughly 11.2 in (285 cm).
 Spring storms are plentiful, due to the constant clash between weather fronts from both the Arctic and the Atlantic weather patterns.